cozy/cozy-contacts/CONTRIBUTING.md

 - You may add documentation in the `/docs` directory to explain your choices if needed
 - We recommend to use [task lists][checkbox] to explain steps / features in your Pull-Request description
 - you do _not_ need to build app to submit a PR
+- you should update the Transifex source locale file if you modify it for your feature needs (see [Localization section in README][localization])

 ### Workflow